Lowkey raises $7M to capture your gameplay moments

 Casual friend groups to the top esports teams in the nation use Lowkey to record, edit, share and watch moments from their PC gameplay.
 That’s not a bad accomplishment for a team of just eight people.
 And that’s why it has backing from Andreessen Horowitz, the prominent Silicon Valley venture capital firm and other angel investors.

-Gaming content continues to be a huge hit on Youtube and Twitch, in long-form and live-stream formats respectively, and Lowkey is innovating on the short-form format (popularized by TikTok) for gaming.
+Gaming content continues to be a huge hit on YouTube and Twitch, in long-form and livestream formats, and Lowkey is innovating on the short-form format (popularized by TikTok) for gaming.
 The firm is launching a new mobile app today.

-CEO Jesse Zhang said in an interview with GamesBeat that anyone can use Lowkey to create, edit and share short videos of their gaming moments.
+CEO Jesse Zhang said in an interview with GamesBeat that anyone can use Lowkey to create, edit, and share short videos of their gaming moments.
 Lowkey makes it effortless to record gameplay on our desktop app, edit them on a mobile app, and share it out to friends or the world.
-The mission is to build the home for watching and creating short gaming videos (like on TikTok), a format that isn’t captured so easily when using Twitch or Youtube.
+The mission is to build the home for watching and creating short gaming videos (like on TikTok), a format that isn’t captured so easily when using Twitch or YouTube.

 “Gaming has always been like a huge passion,” he said.
 “The simple purpose of Lowkey is to share moments from games in the same way that you can share moments from your life.
 When something cool happens in real life, you just whip out your phone, and it makes it so easy to capture it.”